kassovix/php-timeout/README.md

 Simple local usage :

-`docker run --rm -d -p 80:80 kassovix/php-timeout`
+`docker run --rm -d -p 80:80 --name php-timeout kassovix/php-timeout`

 Then go to http://localhost/ and wait for the page to load.
 Alternatively, you can also go to http://localhost/?t=42 and wait much longer :)